Project Grant: Fall 2017 Application Instructions

 - Only the Nominated Principal Applicant has the functionality to submit the application.

 - The Nominated Principal Applicant will have to wait for all other participants to complete their relevant sections of the application before submitting.

 This mandatory sub-task captures information on the Nominated Principal Applicant, all Principal Applicants and all Co-Applicants (not for Collaborators) and cannot exceed 3,500 characters, including spaces.
-Note: When cutting and pasting text into the text box, the exact number of characters may vary slightly depending on the type of browser that you are using.
+Note: The exact number of characters may vary slightly depending on the type of browser that you are using.

-Please insert information regarding your most significant contributions (maximum of 5) as they relate to the application.
+Please provide information regarding your most significant contributions (maximum of 5) as they relate to the application.
 Contributions can take the form of:

 - Awards, degrees, credentials, etc.

 The contributions that you choose to share should be directly relevant to the grant application, and should demonstrate how you will contribute to the application at hand.